Longhanks/qtcreator-plugin-csd/README.md

 ## Dependencies

-This plugin depends on the [LayoutSupport](https://github.com/Longhanks/qtcreator-plugin-layoutsupport) plugin.
+This plugin depends on the [LayoutSupport](https://github.com/Longhanks/qtcreator-plugin-layoutsupport) and the [OneDark](https://github.com/Longhanks/qtcreator-plugin-onedark) plugins.

 ## Build instructions